msebi/KIWI-Patch/README.md

 are prefixed and sufixed by these strings.

+A diff of the whole project can be found in `./kiwi_patch.diff`

 ## Structure

 Each change is described in a separate directory; each directory has a README.md that describes the change as well as the files